Bureau of Family Health

 The mission of the Division of Child and Adult Health Services (DCAHS) is to provide proven and effective services to improve health outcomes and support vulnerable populations from birth through adulthood.
 DCAHS aims to improve health equity, address social determinants of health, reduce infant mortality, improve birth outcomes, and improve child and adolescent health outcomes.
 Initiatives to address these goals include:

-- provide lead hazard control services to reduce lead hazards in dwellings where pregnant women and children under the age of 6 reside
+- Providing lead hazard control services to reduce lead hazards in dwellings where pregnant women and children under the age of 6 reside

-- provide support to prevent and reduce lead exposure and lead poisoning in children under the age of 6
+- Providing support to prevent and reduce lead exposure and lead poisoning in children under the age of 6

 Sudden Unexpected Infant Death due to unsafe sleep environments